Woman studying online with headphones and laptop

 To keep your spending on track, set a monthly allowance and separate your essentials from nice-to-haves.
 Use a budgeting app or a simple spreadsheet to monitor expenses.
 Don’t forget to leave room for an emergency fund.
 Even a small amount set aside each month can go a long way in a pinch.

-Condo Living 101: What’s Included?
+Condo Living 101: What’s Included in a Condo for Students?

 Before moving into your first condo, it’s important to understand what you’re getting, not just inside your unit, but also throughout the building.